aws-samples/twingraph/README.md

 TwinGraph is used by adding decorators to Python functions to record attributes associated with these functions, such as inputs/outputs, source code and compute platform in a [TinkerGraph](https://tinkerpop.apache.org/docs/current/reference/) or [Amazon Neptune](https://aws.amazon.com/neptune/) database.
 It is also optionally a graph orchestrator using [Celery](https://docs.celeryq.dev/en/stable/getting-started/introduction.html) in the backend and runs the decorated functions on a chosen compute ([AWS Batch](https://aws.amazon.com/batch/), [AWS Lambda](https://aws.amazon.com/lambda/), [Amazon EKS](https://aws.amazon.com/eks/)) and container orchestrator ([Kubernetes](https://kubernetes.io/), [Docker Compose](https://docs.docker.com/compose/)) in an asynchronous manner.

-TwinGraph scales to hundreds of thousands of containerized compute tasks in a number of different compute nodes/hosts; communication of information between tasks is handled through message queues in an event-driven workflow chain.
+TwinGraph can be used to run a few concurrent or linked compute tasks, or scale up to hundreds of thousands of containerized compute tasks in a number of different compute nodes/hosts; communication of information between tasks is handled through message queues in an event-driven workflow chain.
 An example architectural flow of information is shown in Figure 1:
 <center>
 <img src="docs/figures/OverallPicture.png" width=780></center>
 <p align="center">Figure 1: Overall Information Flow.</p>